 Health Issues related to Shift Work

 With it, shift work brings a range of both long-term and short-term health issues.
-Insomnia, cardiovascular disease, diabetes, obesity just to name a few.
+Insomnia, cardiovascular disease, diabetes, and obesity just to name a few.
 While not all of them are extremely common, roughly 62% of all night-shift workers suffer from troubled, inadequate sleep.
 There’s actually a recognized illness known as shift work disorder, which affects about 10% of all shift workers in the United States.
 As most of us know, a lack of sleep or poor quality sleep impacts both our personal and professional lives hugely.

 While it might be related to the above point, and poor sleeping patterns, shift workers generally experience more workplace accidents than standard workers.
 According to the Occupational Safety and Health Administration (OSHA), accident and injury rates are 18% greater during evening shifts and 30% greater during night shifts when compared to day shifts.
 Research indicates that the risk of injury increases by 37% with 12-hour shifts. of injury.
 When we hear these statistics, it’s easy to see how shift work could quickly become a safety concern.